 Serve it in a big bowl for self serve or to really show it off, spoon it into pretty clear glasses.
 Also, if you want even more fruit and flavor, add orange segments or sliced bananas just before serving.
 Easy, colorful, and make-ahead easy… what more could you want, other than amazing flavor?
 It’s got that, too.

-- 1 12 ounce package fresh or frozen cranberries
+- 1- 12 oz. package of cranberries, fresh or frozen

 - 1 cup sugar

-- 1 8 ounce can crushed pineapple, juice and all (the small cans, like a tuna can)
+- 1- 8 oz. can crushed pineapple, juice and all (the small cans, like a tuna can)

 - 1 to 2 cups mini marshmallows

 - 1 pint heavy whipping cream

-- Chop cranberries with a food processor.
+- Chop 12 ounces cranberries with a food processor.
 Not too finely.

-- In a bowl, mix the chopped cranberries with 1 cup sugar, 8 ounces crushed pineapple and walnuts.
-Place this mixture in fridge for one hour for flavors to meld and sugar to dissolve completely.
+- In a bowl, mix the chopped cranberries with 1 cup sugar, 8 ounces crushed pineapple and ½ cup chopped walnuts.
+Place this mixture in the fridge for one hour for flavors to meld and sugar to dissolve completely.

 - Remove cranberry mixture from refrigerator.
 Set aside.

-- Beat the whipping cream into stiff peaks.
+- Beat the 1 pint of heavy whipping cream into stiff peaks.

-- Add the marshmallows to the cranberry mixture, until thoroughly incorporated into the mix.
+- Add 1 to 2 cups mini marshmallows to the cranberry mixture, until thoroughly incorporated into the mix.

 - Then slowly fold in the whipped cream, until it's completely pink and beautiful!

 - Refrigerate for at least 4 hours, but overnight is even better.

-- Cook's Note: If the dessert seems a bit watery, don't worry because the marshmallows will absorb a lot of the moisture during refrigeration.
+- If the dessert seems a bit watery, don't worry because the marshmallows will absorb a lot of the moisture during refrigeration.
 Also, as noted above, make sure your cream is whipped into stiff peaks.
 You can also add more marshmallows, if necessary.